 Now it’s up to you!

 So let’s start with the five most important events you want to track.
 You can start by setting up those events and later create additional ones.
 What kind of interesting findings did you make?
-Let us in know the comments.
+Let us know in the comments.